dumbdevss/movement-tutorial/nft_marketplace/developing_smart_contract.md

 }
 ```

-**Implementation details:**

-- Verifies the NFT exists, owner is caller, is for sale, and is an auction
-- Checks the auction has ended if deadline exists
+**Why we need this function**: It finalizes auctions by transferring funds and NFTs to the appropriate parties, ensuring a secure and fair conclusion.

+**Why these components**:

-- Gets the resource account signer
+- **Resource Account and Signer Capability**: Uses `signer_cap` to securely transfer funds from the resource account to the seller.
-- If there's a highest bidder:
-  - Transfers payment to seller
-  - Transfers NFT to winner
-  - Updates NFT owner
-- Updates NFT: clears sale status, price, and auction
+- **PermissionRef**: Ensures only authorized transfers of the NFT using the stored transfer reference.
+- **Vector Access**: Retrieves the NFT via vector indexing for efficient state updates.

 ## TODO 14: Purchase an NFT (Instant Sale)

-Let's implement the function to purchase an NFT listed for instant sale:
+Implement the function to purchase an NFT listed for instant sale:

 ```move
 public entry fun purchase_nft(